takluyver/pynsist/doc/faq.rst

 make sure they're the same as the version of Python installed with your application.

+With python 3.14.6 we also need an extra DLL ``zlib1.dll`` it is in the same DLL folder as the other required DDL's

 .. note::

    A future version of Pynsist might automate some of this procedure to make